commerce-docs/devdocs-theme/README.md

 Install `browser-sync` globally in your system if you want to run the `serve` and `watch:all` npm tasks.

 ```
-npm install -g browser-sync
+yarn global add browser-sync
 ```

-We do not add it to devDependencies because the current version (2.27.1) contains a high severity vulnerability.
+We do not add it to devDependencies because the current version (2.27.10) contains a high severity vulnerability.

 ## Running the theme locally